Aluminium hydroxide: Filler and fire retardant

+Aluminium hydroxide is used as filler in some artificial stone compound material, often in acrylic resin.

 Precursor to Al compounds

 Aluminium hydroxide is a feedstock for the manufacture of other aluminium compounds: calcined aluminas, aluminium sulfate, polyaluminium chloride, aluminium chloride, zeolites, sodium aluminate, activated alumina, and aluminium nitrate.

 Freshly precipitated aluminium hydroxide forms gels, which are the basis for the application of aluminium salts as flocculants in water purification.
 This gel crystallizes with time.
 Aluminium hydroxide gels can be dehydrated (e.g. using water-miscible non-aqueous solvents like ethanol) to form an amorphous aluminium hydroxide powder, which is readily soluble in acids.
 Heating converts it to activated aluminas, which are used as desiccants, adsorbent in gas purification, and catalyst supports.